protolambda/blocktopograph/README.md

 By @protolambda.

+**NOTE**: This is a *very* old legacy project!
+Code quality is awful, but I'm not going to rewrite the whole app for "fun".
+ Feel free to fork it and improve it yourself, it is licensed under AGPL v3; reverse engineering the MCPE format is time consuming, share your updates.

 ## [Download on Google-Play](https://play.google.com/store/apps/details?id=com.protolambda.blocktopograph)

-### Screenshots

-//TODO screenshots

 ### Showcase website

-Screenshots, download links, roadmap etc. can all be found on [blocktopograph.protolambda.com](https://blocktopograph.protolambda.com).
+Screenshots, download links, roadmap etc. can all be found on [blocktopograph.protolambda.com](http://blocktopograph.protolambda.com).

-//TODO update website.

 ## Get-started